btcpayserver/btcpayserver-php-client/docs/invoices/index.md

 > **note**
 >
-> You can also set an Order ID that you can use to reference BitPay's
+> You can also set an Order ID that you can use to reference BTCPayServer's
 > invoice with the invoice in your order system.
 >
 > `$invoice->setOrderId('You Order ID here')`